"The slaves we saw on board the ship were chained together by the legs below deck, so close they could not move."

-The third leg was when the slave traders returned to Europe, with their ships full of trade goods, which had been produced by slaves in the Americas.
+The third leg was when the slave traders returned to Europe, with their ships full of trade goods, which had been produced by enslaved people in the Americas.
 These trade goods included sugar, salt, tobacco, cotton, indigo, rum, and timber.

 An African slave trade existed before the transatlantic slave trade.
 It provided slaves to European and Muslim countries.
 Africans were captured—usually as a result of warfare, but also as a result of kidnapping and raiding—and transported out of Africa through the Sahara Desert, over the Red Sea, and through ports on the Indian Ocean.
 Some captives were sold within Africa.
 The transatlantic slave trade provided a new market for an already existing trade.

 The British slave trade ended with the passing of the Slave Trade Act in 1807.
-This meant that the trade of slaves was abolished within the British Empire, but it did not mean the end of slavery.
-British slave-owners could still have slaves, they could pass slaves along to family members, and they could sell slaves within British colonies.
+This meant that the trade of African captives was abolished within the British Empire, but it did not mean the end of slavery.
+British slave-owners could still claim other people as property, they could pass them along to family members, and they could sell them within British colonies.
 Slavery was abolished in the British Empire with the passing of the Abolition Act in 1833.

-Although British slaves were technically freed on 1 August 1834, they were still required to work as apprentices to their previous slave-owners for six years.
+Although British slaves were technically freed on 1 August 1834, they were still required to work as apprentices to those who had previously claimed others as property for six years.
 Bermuda and Antigua were exempted from the apprenticeship program.
 The apprenticeship program was contested, causing it to end two years ahead of schedule, in 1838.

-Slave rebellion also played a part in ending the trade in slaves.
+Slave rebellion also played a part in ending slavery.
 The last large scale British slave rebellion was in Jamaica.
 On 27 December 1831, approximately 20,000 slaves rebelled in an armed struggle.
 Jamaican authorities reported the insurrection crushed at the end of January 1832.

-The rebels destroyed or damaged 226 properties; 540 blacks and 14 whites where killed; 175 receiving sentences other than execution were flogged, forced into hard labour, or deported.
+The rebels destroyed or damaged 226 properties; 540 Blacks and 14 whites were killed; 175 receiving sentences other than execution were flogged, forced into hard labour, or deported.
 The rebellion was blamed on missionaries, which resulted in looted and burnt churches, and tarred, feathered, and jailed missionaries (Marques 35).